s-shaligram/Mental-health-care/README.md

 Group members-

 1. Name - Sameer Shaligram
    Student ID - 1121367

-2.Name - Shiwantha Viraj
+2. Name - Shiwantha Viraj
    Student ID - 1128316

+3. Name - Kavin Ranawella
+   Student ID - 1123583

 App name - Mind2.0
 App description -

 "Discover a Better You with mind2.0".
 Introducing our mobile app for improving mental health—a thorough resource for anyone wishing to do so.
 Our app offers daily mood tracking, self-evaluation, and individualised treatment recommendations for mental illnesses.
 Utilise our app to take charge of your mental health right now.

 List of features-